NetAutLabs/mpls_l3_vpn_service/README.md

 ## Lab
-In general, you have to automate the following use case and implement it with Ansible.
+In general, you have to automate the following use case and implement it with [Nornir](https://nornir.readthedocs.io/en/stable/index.html).
-The labs go hand in hand with the lecture.
-Self-research and finding a solution are part of the lab but do not hesitate to ask for advice if you are stuck.

 ### L3 Service

-Automate the deployment of new L3 Services (VRFs) on edge routers.
+In this task, you will automate the deployment of new Layer 3 VPN (L3VPN) services by configuring Virtual Routing and Forwarding (VRF) instances on edge routers.

-For every L3 service on an edge router, the VRF must be created and added to the BGP address family.
+- **VRF Creation**: For each new L3 service defined in `services.yaml`, a corresponding VRF must be created on the relevant edge routers.
-As you know from CN2 for L3 MPLS, BGP must be configured in a full mash or using a route reflector.
-Also, LDP must be enabled on the interfaces and IP connectivity between BGP peers.

-Some of the involved technologies:

-- VRFs
-- MPLS
-- LDP
-- BGP
-- OSPF
+- **BGP Integration**: Once the VRF is created, it must be integrated into the BGP configuration by adding it to the appropriate BGP address family.
+This ensures that the VRF can exchange routing information with other routers in the MPLS network.
+- **Access Interface Configuration**: Configure the appropriate access interfaces on the edge routers and assign them to the correct VRF.

+By automating these steps, you will streamline the provisioning of L3VPN services, ensuring consistent and reliable configurations across your network.

 ### How to start